Noise control: Post-architectural solutions

 Acoustical wall and ceiling panels are a common commercial and residential solution for noise control in already-constructed buildings.
 Acoustic panels may be constructed of a variety of materials, though commercial acoustic applications will frequently be composed of fiberglass or mineral wool-based acoustic substrates.
-For example, Mineral fiberboard is a commonly used acoustical substrate, and commercial thermal insulations, such as those used in the insulation of boiler tanks, are frequently repurposed for noise-controlling acoustic use based on their effectiveness at minimizing reverberations.
+For example, Mineral fiberboard is a commonly used acoustical substrate, and commercial thermal insulations, such as that used in the insulation of boiler tanks, are frequently repurposed for noise-controlling acoustic use based on their effectiveness at minimizing reverberations.
 The ideal acoustical panels are those without a face or finish material that could interfere with the performance of the acoustical infill, but aesthetic and safety concerns typically lead to fabric coverings or other finishing materials to minimize impedance.
 Panel finishings are occasionally made of a porous configuration of wood or metal.

 The effectiveness of post-construction acoustic treatment is limited by the amount of space able to be allocated to acoustic treatment, and so on-site acoustical wall panels are frequently made to conform to the shape of the preexisting space.
 This is done by "framing" the perimeter track into shape, infilling the acoustical substrate and then stretching and tucking the fabric into the perimeter frame system.
 On-site wall panels can be constructed to work around door frames, baseboard, or any other intrusion.
 Large panels (generally greater than 50 feet) can be created on walls and ceilings with this method.

 Double-glazed and thicker windows can also prevent sound transmission from the outdoors.